darachm/rhesis2/content/posts/puns.md

 draft: true
 ---

+- You know how some folks get awards, and that helps them get more awards, and the awarded get more awarded?
+I heard there was this chemist who got two nobel prizes, 2 of them.

+    It was a-Pauling.

-Why did the yeast colony turn red?
+- Why did the yeast colony turn red?

     It couldn't ADE1 and 2 correctly.

-What does Jim Haber and Santa Claus have in common?
+- What does Jim Haber and Santa Claus have in common?

     Always talking about HO HO HO endonuclease